 Getting there: Park at the carpark in Rowardennan, just north of Balmaha.
 There are toilet facilities here.

-Hike: The distance of the full circuit, taking the Ptarmigan route to ascend and the tourist track to descend, is 6.5 miles with a 950m ascent - around 5 hours of walking.
-Use OS Explorer Map OL39 or see a detailed description of the walk here.
+Hike: The distance of the full circuit, taking the Ptarmigan route to ascend and the tourist track to descend, is 7 miles with a 950m ascent - around 5 hours of walking.
+Use OS Explorer Map OL39, our digital OS mapped route here or see a detailed description of the walk here.

 Gear: For the Ptarmigan route, wear walking boots and bring waterproofs and warm clothing as even in the summer months the wind can be strong and the weather unpredictable at the summit.
 If taking the tourist path there and back, trainers will suffice.